Is Beekeeping Agriculture?

 In Summary

 Beekeeping (apiculture) is considered farming.
-As such, it is supported and regulated by a variety of agricultural departments and organizations.
+As such, it is supported and regulated by various agricultural departments and organizations.

 These groups can be valuable sources of information and financial assistance that beekeepers should explore.